brunze/augmented/README.md

 ##### `Hash#polymorph`

-Creates an object from an Hash.
+Creates an object from a Hash.

 ```ruby
 using Augmented::Hashes::Polymorphable